rtCamp/Frappe-Manager/docs/reference/migrations.md

 Updating the `fm` CLI does not update what it manages.
 Two commands bring the managed state up to the version of the CLI you just installed: `fm services migrate` for fm's global services & configuration, then `fm migrate` for your benches.

-## Overview
+## The two tiers

 FM migrates two things, tracked separately and migrated by separate commands:

 1. **Global services & configuration**: the shared services (`mariadb`, `nginx-proxy`) and `~/frappe/fm_config.toml`, migrated by `fm services migrate`
 2. **Benches**: each bench's `bench_config.toml`, compose files, generated nginx and supervisor config, migrated by `fm migrate BENCH` or `fm migrate all`

 Both are **version-aware**: FM records the version each one is migrated to and only runs the migrations newer than that.
-What each shipped migration actually changed is catalogued in the [Migration History](migration-history.md).
+What each shipped migration actually changed is catalogued in the [Migration history](migration-history.md).

 !!! important "The services tier is a prerequisite, never a side effect"
     `fm migrate` never migrates the global services implicitly.
 While they are behind it refuses outright and names the fix, because the services tier performs host-wide cutovers (v1.0.0 renames the very addresses benches dial) that must be an explicit decision: